tatsuikeda/rcp_polling_data_processor/README.md

 You should now have Homebrew installed and ready to use on your Mac.

-## Note

-This script uses Selenium WebDriver to scrape data from RealClearPolitics.
-Ensure you have the Chrome browser installed and the appropriate ChromeDriver for your Chrome version.

 ## Disclaimer

 This tool is for educational and informational purposes only.
-Poll aggregation and electoral projections are complex topics, and this simple model should not be used for making predictions or decisions related to actual elections.
+Poll aggregation and electoral projections are complex topics, and this model should be used as one of many inputs for understanding election dynamics.
+The projections should not be used as the sole basis for decision-making related to actual elections.